 Since August 2020, IRL725 goes by the International Nonproprietary Name (INN), pirepemat.
 The World Health Organization (WHO) concluded that IRL752 should not be incorporated into any existing INN stem in the classification system.
 IRL752 therefore has the potential to becoming a first-in-class treatment.
 The INN will serve to identify the active pharmaceutical substance of pirepemat during its lifetime worldwide.

 Strong intellectual property rights

-A substance patent covering the IRL752 molecule and its analogues has been approved in all major markets across the globe.
+A substance patent covering pirepemat and its analogues has been approved in all major markets across the globe.
 Provided the regulatory requirements are met, the patent protection can be extended at most until 2035 in the US and until 2034 in Japan and Europe.
 A new patent directed to a new salt of pirepemat and processes for preparing has been granted and will expire in 2038.